MajedSaade/OllamaServiceFursa/README.md

-# Ollama Mistral Deployment
+# Ollama Llama 3.2 Deployment

-This repository contains an automated deployment solution for Ollama with the Mistral LLM model on an EC2 instance using GitHub Actions.
+This repository contains an automated deployment solution for Ollama with the Llama 3.2 LLM model on an EC2 instance using GitHub Actions.

 ## Setup Instructions